-- Convenience – We all have a pocket-sized video camera in our pockets or on our laptops, and now we're all transitioning to learn the best video practices for team and client calls.
+- Convenience—We all have a pocket-sized video camera in our pockets or on our laptops, and now we're all transitioning to learn the best video practices for team and client calls.

-The first question that comes to mind is, “What am I going to talk about?”
-One of my strongest takeaways from the conference was when a business owner said, “Earn my attention.
-Don’t steal it.”
-By the way, this is more affirmation that high quality video production is not necessary for this type of use.
+This is more affirmation that high-quality video production is not necessary for this type of use.
 If you want to be a trusted and valued partner to a new prospect, give them something that is of value.
 Give your prospect an idea that they can use for free.
 That could come through a success story, a trend, a piece of news, or an opportunity you have seen.
 That will be up to you.
 Just give them a takeaway in your video that will make them glad they took the time to watch.

-Here are some best practices that will help you (or your sales team) breakthrough your prospects' email clutter and land that big appointment by implementing video into your strategy:
+Below are some best practices that will help you (or your sales team) breakthrough your prospects' email clutter and land that big appointment by implementing video into your strategy.

 - Put a bio video in your email signature.
 This helps put your "story" to video and can show prospects who you are, and it starts to establish trust by them seeing your face and your story without having to set up a call.